Nov 22, 2024

 by Nadia El-Yaouti | Nov 03, 2022

-humpback whale Photo Source: Adobe Stock Image
+A humpback whale swimming underwater.
+Photo Source: Adobe Stock Image

 An environmental group has filed a lawsuit in the U.S. District Court for the Northern District of California, alleging that endangered whales are at heightened risk of injury and death because of commercial net fishing off of the coast of California’s shores.